q-g-j/ToggleHypervisor/Readme.md

 # ToggleHypervisor
 ***A small Windows GUI tool to quickly toggle the Windows ```hypervisorlaunchtype``` boot flag (and optionally reboot)***

-Useful when you want to be able to alternate between Microsoft's Hyper-V virtualization (used in WSL and Hyper-V Manager) and some third-party virtualization solutions like VMWare Workstation.
+Useful if you want to be able to quickly alternate between Microsoft's Hyper-V virtualization (used in WSL and Hyper-V Manager) and third-party virtualization solutions like VMWare Workstation (toggling requires a reboot).

  Copyright 2023 Jann Emken